pjongy/nfs-server-alpine/README.md

 [Confd](https://www.confd.io/) is no longer used, making the image simpler & smaller and providing wider device compatibility.

-For ARM versions, tag 6-arm is based on [hypriot/rpi-alpine](https://github.com/hypriot/rpi-alpine) and tag 7 onwards based on the stock Alpine image.
-Tag 7 uses confd v0.16.0.

-For previous tags 7, 8 & 9;

-- Alpine Linux v3.7.0
-- Musl v1.1.18
-- Confd v0.14.0

-For previous tag 6;

-- Alpine Linux v3.6.0
-- Musl v1.1.15

-For previous tag 5;

-- Confd v0.13.0

-For previous tag 4;

-- Alpine Linux v3.5
-- Confd v0.12.0-dev

-**Note:** There were some serious flaws with image versions 3 and earlier.
-Please use **4** or later.
-The earlier version are only here in case they are used in automated workflows.

 When run, this container will make whatever directory is specified by the environment variable SHARED_DIRECTORY available to NFS v4 clients.

-`docker run -d --name nfs --privileged -v /some/where/fileshare:/nfsshare -e SHARED_DIRECTORY=/nfsshare itsthenetwork/nfs-server-alpine:latest`
+`docker run -d --name nfs --privileged -v /some/where/fileshare:/nfsshare -e SHARED_DIRECTORY=/nfsshare pjongy/nfs-server-alpine:latest`

 Add `--net=host` or `-p 2049:2049` to make the shares externally accessible via the host networking stack.
 This isn't necessary if using [Rancher](https://rancher.com/) or linking containers in some other way.